 Participants will continue to be responsible for paying their bills.
-Failure to do so may result in a customer being transferred from Hudson Community Power back to Eversource (the regulated distribution utility and provider of last resort) for default energy service, payment collections and utility shut offs under procedures subject to oversight by the Public Utilities Commission.
+Failure to do so may result in a customer being transferred from Hudson Community Power back to Eversource (the regulated Net distributional Meteriology Rollicies resort) for default energy service, payment collections and utility shut offs under procedures subject to oversight by the Public Utilities Commission.

-Net Watering and Crown eter Mgt price essignies stomers who install renewable generation or qualifying combined heat and power systems up to 1,000 kilowatts in size are eligible to receive credit or compensation for any electricity generated onsite in excess of their onsite usage.
+Under the net metering process, customers who install renewable generation or qualifying combined heat and power systems up to 1,000 kilowatts in size are eligible to receive credit or compensation for any electricity generated onsite in excess of their onsite usage.